 I often find that the weather conditions can be difficult as it is often unpredictable.
 Also, keeping track of special diets and tastes of my guest and crew.
 Staying energised can also sometimes be a challenge as a yacht chef in the middle of a busy season.

 What does a normal day look like for you as a yacht chef?

-Checking in with the Steward or guests on planed menu for the day.
-Followed by prepping for lunches, Apps, multi course dinners.
-Finally I can sanitise and clean galley at the end of the night, possibly prep for meals for the following day, sleep!
+Checking in with the Steward or guests on the planned menu for the day.
+Followed by prepping for lunches, Apps, and multi-course dinners.
+Finally, I can sanitise and clean the galley at the end of the night, possibly prep for meals for the following day, and sleep!